 Here, the coefficients are represent the cost of estimated labour demand per unit area for each crop during its respective season.
 (Kumar et al., 2021; Mishra & Rani, 2023)

-Budget Allocation for Pesticides and Fertilizers:
+Budget constraint for Pesticides and Fertilizers:

 Achieving optimal crop yield requires consistent application of fertilizers and pesticides throughout the crop cycle.
-However, due to the financial limitations of smallholder farmers, a constraint must be introduced to ensure that the total expenditure on these inputs does not exceed the allocated budget.
+However, due to the financial limitations of smallholder farmers, a constraint must be introduced to ensure that the total variable cost on these inputs does not exceed the allocated budget.
 This constraint is formulated by multiplying the required cost for each crop by the corresponding land area under cultivation, ensuring the total remains within the available financial limits.
 The expression is as follows:

 0.23x11+0.04484x12+0.0492x21+0.12705x22≤6.6295